 A denial of benefits can be severely detrimental to an injured individual, as it may mean they do not receive any compensation for their injuries.
 Even a delay in benefits could force a person to pay their injury-related expenses out of their own pocket, which—considering the high cost of treating these types of injuries—could cripple their finances.

 Receiving accident benefits from an insurance company does not mean that a lawsuit cannot still be filed.
-When insurance benefits do not cover the full cost of the injury, an attorney could also help an accident victim file a lawsuit to recover compensation for the remainder.
+When insurance benefits do not cover the full cost of the injury, Larry Disparti could also help an accident victim file a lawsuit to recover compensation for the remainder.

-If you have suffered a traumatic brain injury because of someone else’s actions, call a local attorney today to get your case reviewed.
-There are options for compensation, and a skilled lawyer could help you pursue all of them.
+If you have suffered a traumatic brain injury because of someone else’s actions, call Larry Disparti today to get your case reviewed.
+There are options for compensation, Larry and his team will help you pursue all of them.